FaisalAl-Tameemi/nodejs-auth-bcrypt/README.md

-# nodejs-auth-passport
+# NodeJS Auth (PassportJS)

-An auth example using Passport in ExpressJS / NodeJS servers.
+A NodeJS Auth (email and twitter) Example with PassportJS.